Skip to main content

 Using Local Government Employees for Private Purposes

-This violation is especially bad because it involves coercion of individuals, in this case subordinates who are not in a position to say no. Coercion and intimidation rarely occur outside of a poor ethical environment.
+Using government employees for private purposes is one of the most common ethics code violations.
+This violation is especially bad because it involves coercion of individuals, in this case subordinates who are not in a position to say no. Coercion and intimidation rarely occur outside of a poor eth…

 Read more →